 Recommendations.
 Two recommendations are required to support your application.
 The recommendations should not be from persons related to the applicant.
 Recommendation A must be from a 7th or 8th grade English, math, science or social studies teacher.
 Recommendation B must be from a current school faculty member or private lessons instructor who knows your ability and potential for success in the focus area you have chosen The persons completing the recommendations should return them directly to the local middle/junior high school counselor handling your application no later than December 1, 2022.

 Transcripts.
-School counselors are responsible for providing a transcript including first semester seventh grade and first semester of eighth grade.
-Transcripts are due to the local public school division’s gifted program administrator by February 12, 2021.
+School counselors are responsible for providing a transcript including second semester seventh grade and first semester of eighth grade.
+Transcripts are due to the local public school division’s gifted program administrator by February 10, 2023.
 (Home-schooled students must have their curriculum approved and on file with the local public school division.)

 WHERE ARE APPLICATIONS SUBMITTED?

 ALL applications are to be completed and given to the local public middle/junior high school counselor no later than December 1, 2022 (Online deadline for Chesterfield and Richmond).
 No late applications will be accepted!
 The counselor will forward the application to the local school division’s gifted program administrator.

 Parents/guardians who have questions should contact their local gifted program administrator.
-The parent may initiate a formal appeal by submitting a written request to the local gifted program administrator by March 19, 2021.
+The parent may initiate a formal appeal by submitting a written request (email accepted) to the local gifted program administrator by March 24, 2023.
 Parents should present in writing the reasons for initiating the appeal.
 The gifted program administrator will refer the appeal to the ARGS admissions coordinator who will convene a regional appeals committee composed of at least three members from participating divisions who were not involved in the appeal.
 This committee will review all relevant information that is used in determining student admission status.
 Appeals are heard within 20 school days of the receipt of the written request.
 The findings of the committee will be submitted to the local division superintendent or designee who will notify the parent/guardian within 10 school days thereafter of the final decision.

 Download Main Brochure